2019 Wells Fargo Propel American Express Review

-The Verdict: The Wells Fargo Propel American Express® card has a lot going for it, including an initial bonus worth $300, 0% APRs on purchases and qualifying balance transfers for the first 12 months, and great bonus-category rewards (Wells Fargo is a WalletHub partner).
+The Verdict: The Wells Fargo Propel American Express® card has a lot going for it, including an initial bonus worth $300, 0% APRs on purchases and qualifying balance transfers for the first 12 months, and great bonus-category rewards.
 You get 3 points per $1 spent on all types of travel as well as at gas stations and restaurants.
 Wells Fargo Propel doesn’t charge an annual fee or a foreign transaction fee, either.

 In other words, Wells Fargo Propel isn’t your average credit card.